 Can you tell a little about yourself?

 I am a visual artist.
 I love many things about life, especially art, nature, and philosophy.
-I was adopted at birth by a beautiful South American family, and was born and raised in California.
 I am fascinated by time, society, feelings, and culture.
 I enjoy having deep conversations and during my free time I enjoy writing poetry, photographing life, creating books, printing, playing the piano, web designing, and being involved in the making of cinema.

 How did you get interested in photography?